juand-r/EMNLP-2019/README.md

 ## Text generation and GPT-2

 - :boom: Attending to Future Tokens for Bidirectional Sequence Generation
-> Can generate text from BERT.
+> Can generate text from BERT!
 - How Contextual are Contextualized Word Representations?
 Comparing **the Geometry of BERT, ELMo, and GPT-2 Embeddings**

 ### Explainability

 - :boom: Attention is not not **Explanation**
-> Put the des
+> Put the description here.
-sdf

 - Many Faces of **Feature Importance**: Comparing Built-in and Post-hoc Feature Importance in Text Classification
 - TellMeWhy: **Learning to Explain** Corrective Feedback for Second Language Learners.
 Yi-Huei Lai and Jason Chang

 ## Learning with Less Data